 To prepare your lead source analysis report, you want to include standard UTM values and clearly labeled marketing campaigns: “Facebook,” “Google,” etc. Every time a new lead comes in, information about the source is recorded in the CRM.

-Lead source analysis reports are extremely useful when it comes to calculating ROAS and CPA.
-As you know, acquisition channels vary in price, so when you prepare a budget for a specific campaign, you need to predict how many “target actions” it will bring in and what revenue the client will receive.
+Lead source analysis reports are extremely useful for calculating ROAS and CPA.
+Acquisition channels vary in price, so when you prepare a budget for a specific campaign, you need to predict how many “target actions” it will bring in and what revenue the client will receive.

 If you launch multi-channel campaigns for your client, you know there are a lot of variables: different ad creatives, segments, allocated budgets, etc.

-So, to compare the effectiveness of your efforts, it can be beneficial to look at revenue per campaign versus the number of qualified leads per campaign.
-You need to consider how many conversions are happening and leading to revenue (real-world results).
+So, to compare the effectiveness of your efforts, it's beneficial to look at revenue per campaign versus the number of qualified leads per campaign.
+You need to consider how many conversions are happening and leading to how much revenue (real-world results) is being generated.

 This report offers insights into whether or not it’s worth it to invest in a social media influencer or direct their budget toward search ads.